-Convenient Packages They are providing smaller, more convenient packages, making it easier to control sugar.
+Convenient packages They are providing smaller, more convenient packages, making it easier to use.

-Accessible Information They voluntarily put clear, easy-to-find calorie information right up front so consumers can make informed choices without the guesswork.
+Accessible Information They voluntarily put clear, easy-to-find alcohol percentage and ingredient content information right up front so consumers can make informed choices without guesswork.